hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/staying-up-to-date.md

 **Using the Agora-cl installation script**

-If you are running `agora-cl.sh`, all it takes to upgrade to the latest release is to stop your beacon node and validator (wait for the process to close down gracefully).
+If you are running `agora-cl.sh`, all it takes to upgrade to the latest release is to stop your Agora node and validator (wait for the process to close down gracefully).
 Then, restart it with the same command you used to start the process.
 The script will automatically downloaded our latest release for you.

 **Using Docker**